 The size of your group and fitness levels will determine a lot where you are going to be placed during the summits.
 For a professionally organised group, usually, there is a guide in front of the fastest person and a guide behind the slowest person.
 However, if you are a self-organised group you will only have each other.
 If something happens you need to be prepared on the mountain.

 Take a small music device like an iPod

 When you need a little push and motivation especially in the middle of the night up to the summit (which is usually Scafell Pike), a bit of music can make the world of difference.
 You do not have to have it in both ears blasting out but a little light music in one ear, while still using your other ear to listen to everything else around you.
 It is even good to help you relax and rest between mountains in the transfer.

 With all the training and work that you have done to prepare, remember to still have fun along the way and don’t be hard on yourself especially if you do not make it in time.
-You can always do it again or you can do one of the many organised groups who offer the three peaks challenge over the course of a couple of days or week like Maximum Adventures.
+You can always do it again or you can do one of the many organised groups who offer the Three Peaks Challenge over the course of a couple of days or week.

 A special Thank you to Dataquest UK for donating towards our Three Peaks Challenge, which paid for our van hire.